Monday, April 15, 2024

 Polybius was a Greek Historian who died before Caesar was born or Marius was ever Consul.
 He wrote a book called The Histories that is sometimes renamed for modern editions something like “History of the Rise of the Roman Empire”.
 It covers 264-146 BC, but the bulk of the focus is on 220-167 BC and Polybius’s argument that in only 53 years Rome went from just being Italy to a Superpower.

-The Wikipedia page for 220 BC has a map of the Mediterranean world in that year and Rome is basically modern Italy minus Piedmont and Syracuse but with Corsica.
+The Wikipedia page for 220 BC has a map of the Mediterranean world in that year and Rome is basically modern Italy minus Piedmont and Syracuse but plus Corsica.
 However the next year the Second Punic War would start, then would come their first war with Macedon.

 167 BC is the year their last war with Macedon ended thus ending Macedon’s independence, and then Lucius Amelius Paulus went and conquered Epirus just casually on the way back home.

 Rome was also already interfering in the affairs of those they didn’t directly control and spreading their influence.
 The Roma Cult in Smyrna was founded in 195 BC long before Rome annexed any of Asia.
-And in 133 BC the King of Pergamon died leaving his kingdom to Rome in his will, that is what gave Gracchus his opportunity and it’s how the cities housing the Seven Churches of Revelation became part of the Roman Empire.
-The Cleopatra BBC miniseries from the 80s starts it's narrative in 145 BC and one background is the growing shadow of Rome.
+The Cleopatras BBC miniseries from the 80s starts it's narrative in 145 BC and one background plotline is the growing interference of Rome.

 I’m not posting this on my main Politics Blog because no Breadtuber is going to disagree with me that Rome was already doing Imperialism, the YouTube Channel Tribunate has videos getting into the Materialist Analysis of how the Republic's Imperialism helped lead to the Civil Wars and the Principate.

 Its relevance to Bible Prophecy is my annoyance at those who seek to remove Rome from the Prophecies of Daniel.
-I as a believer don’t view The Book of Daniel as Prophecy written after the fact and I’ve already argued Daniel 7’s climax happens in the 6th Century AD.
+I am a believer so I don’t view The Book of Daniel as Prophecy written after the fact and I’ve already argued Daniel 7’s climax happens in the 6th Century AD.
 But even if I were an Atheist who wanted to believe in an early Hasmonean era context for all of the book of Daniel, Rome as the next Empire was already apparent.
 Even in the part of Daniel 11 few disagree on, verses 1-35, the emergence of Rome is felt.
 Verse 19 is usually seen as alluding to the Roman-Seleucid War of 192-188 BC.
 Verse 30 is about when Gaius Popillius Laenas on Cyprus stopped Antiochus Epiphanes from conquering Egypt in 168 BC.

 I firmly believe Daniel 11:36-45 is about a Roman ruler, but my mind vibrates back and forth between a few different theories.
 My oldest Roman theory is Augustus which I originally wrote for a different blog but reposted here.
 I very recently posted a Pompey theory but with acknowledgment of some of its weaknesses.
-And now I’m even considering Mark Antony which I will make a separate about if I’m able to perfect that hypothesis.
+And now I’m even considering Mark Antony which I will make a separate post about if I’m able to perfect that hypothesis.

 Saturday, April 13, 2024